 City Light has two categories of distribution: Looped Radial and Network.
 Network areas include Downtown Seattle, South Lake Union, First Hill, and parts of the University District.
 Requirements related to the Looped Radial system are discussed in Chapter 3, and requirements related to our Network areas are discussed in Chapter 4.

 1.3.
 Connection Timeline

-Table 1.3 shows estimated times required for each phase of the application process.
+Table 1.3 shows estimated times required by City Light for each phase of the electric service process.

 Projects requiring special transformation or line extensions depend in part on equipment availability.